 What Do Turtle Eggs Look Like?

-Turtle eggs typically look like ping-pong balls, though they can also be misshaped—slightly oblong or elongated.
+Turtle eggs are ping-pong balls, although a bit more larger or elongated.
 They’re soft but leathery which keeps them from breaking when they’re dropped in the egg cavity.

 Eggs have a bluish-white hue when they’re freshly laid.
 Within two days, however, they “chalk over,” taking on an opaque, cream-to-white shade.